provable-things/ethereum-api/lib-experimental/README.md

 A library version of the oraclize API, allowing for much lower deployment gas costs of contracts leveraging Oraclize.

+Some features might be missing, like the helpers for the [randomDS](http://docs.oraclize.it/#data-sources-random), so if you need to use those please refer to the standard [oraclizeAPI](https://github.com/oraclize/ethereum-api) instead.

 #### Notes

 Following data is applicable to a previous iteration of the library but should still produce similar results.